rutendos/base_content/documentation/introduction.rst

 ********************
 Running on Fiji
 ********************
-Since Fiji is still running python 2 the recommendation is to run a python 3 environment (https://bficores.colorado.edu/biofrontiers-it/cluster-computing/fiji/creating-and-managing-virtual-environments-with-python3):
+Since Fiji is still running python 2 the recommendation is to load a python 3 environment

 >>> module load python/3.6.3
->>> python3 -m venv my_environment_name
->>> . my_environment_name/bin/activate

 Once an environment has been set, install modules to the environment.

->>> pip install numpy
+>>> pip3 install numpy pandas matplotlib --user

 An example sbatch script for a TFEA bed file is shown below.